Syracuse Madrid Faculty

 Bachelor’s Degree, English Philology – Universidad Autónoma de Madrid, Spain

-Coordinator, Spanish language program
+Coordinator, Spanish Language Program

 Supervisor, Internship and Service Learning